Stochstic Sampling for Generative Diffusion Models: From Euler-Maruyama to Higher-Order Schemes: Experimental Results

-In \cref{fig:StepsizeVsW2Trainend}, we run simulations using a score network trained for 100 Epochs, that is, we discretize $\BackwardNormalstartingNetwork_t$.
-Because of the computationally high cost of simulating using the score model, we reduce the number of samples generated to $50.000$.
-Similar to \cref{fig:StepsizeVsW2TrueScore}, the top row depicts \cref{prob:highdim_gmm}, while the bottom row depicts \cref{prob:highdim_sg}.
-Each row shows three plots: on the left, the step size $h$ versus the $\mathcal{W}_2(h)$ distance for the EM method, in the middle, the score-matching error $\varepsilon$ versus the $\mathcal{W}_2(\varepsilon)$ distance for the EM method, and on the right, the step size $h$ versus the $\mathcal{W}_2(h)$ distance for the considered higher-order method.
-During EM-based generation, we evaluate the true score-matching error at each step using the true score function \cref{eq:TrueScoreFunction}, compute the empirical mean of the squared distances across steps, take the square root, and finally take the supremum to obtain $\varepsilon$.
-To keep the discretization error fixed, we use a constant step size $h = \tfrac{4}{100}$.
+In Figure \ref{fig:StepsizeVsW2Trainend}, we run simulations using a score network trained for 100 epochs, that is, we discretize $\BackwardNormalstartingNetwork_t$.
+Because of the high computational cost of simulating using the score model, we reduce the number of samples generated to $50\,000$.
+The layout of the figure is identical to Figure \ref{fig:StepsizeVsW2TrueScore}.